maplibre/maputnik/README.md

 # Maputnik Desktop [![Build Status](https://travis-ci.org/maputnik/desktop.svg?branch=master)](https://travis-ci.org/maputnik/desktop)

 A Golang based cross platform executable for integrating Maputnik locally.
-The idea is to package up the JavaScript and CSS bundle produced by [maputnik/editor](https://github.com/maputnik/desktop) and embed it in the server program.
+This binary packages up the JavaScript and CSS bundle produced by [maputnik/editor](https://github.com/maputnik/desktop) and embeds it in the program for easy distribution.
+It also allows exposing a local style file and work on it both in Maputnik and with your favorite editor.

 ### Usage